-Reeves illustrates, in black and white, a caricature of the eight drummers of the independent companies, which seems intended to mock their diversity; no context or reference is given, and it’s hard to say how accurate or fanciful this might be.
-Three or more of the coats or jackets have drummer’s lacing.
-Headgear is a cocked hat, an assortment of caps including light infantry style with front plates marked “Independent” or “GR”, and in one case what looks like a forage cap with plume.
-Some figures wear breeches or white pantaloons with short gaiters, but white gaiter-trousers and trousers are also shown.
-Three drums seem to be decorated with the Royal arms, but two have the same design, interestingly, of sun rays illuminating a Liver bird(?), with a crossed fasces and liberty cap.
+Headgear is a cocked hat, and an assortment of caps including light infantry style with front plates marked “Independent” or “GR”.
+Some figures wear breeches or white pantaloons with short gaiters, but white gaiter-trousers and trousers are also shown – again, perhaps for Birch’s.
+Three drums are decorated with the Royal arms, but Birch’s two have the same design, interestingly, of sun rays illuminating a Liver bird(?), with a crossed fasces and liberty cap.

 The evidence for belt plates shows some variation, though again it is not clear which examples were worn by independent companies, the battalion, or both.
 Reeves describes the plates as brass, or gilt for officers, and illustrates a design showing a crown over “LIV”, above the Liver bird and the motto “PRO ARIS ET FOCIS”.
 The Hazlehurst portrait shows a gilt oval plate, which, though on a very small scale, appears to match this.